Windows Installer, Java Installer, Freeware Installer

 Where to submit the collected information ?

-How the collected information is sent ?
+How is the collected information is sent?

 The web transfer protocol is HTTP/1.1 or HTTPS (depending on the URL you specify).
 The submit request method is POST.
 The HTTP headers specify the following "Content-Type":